lgimyuen/Python-Lightstreamer-Client/readme.md

 ```

 ### Lightstreamer Streaming Thread
 Create a python thread to stream data.
-When data is received, pass it to `context.api.prepare_data(context, data)`.
+When data is received, pass it to `context.prepare_data(data)`.
 Upon errors such as connection timeout, etc, the program will automatically call `bind_session`.
 If `bind_session` fails,
 the program will automatically call `create_session()` and a new thread will be created.
 ```python